Chinese Version

 Thank you for considering helping the Mark Obama Ndesandjo Foundation!

 The Mark Obama Ndesandjo Foundation Limited is a charity which promotes the education, development, understanding and valuing of diverse classical and modern art and music, particularly among the young and the disadvantaged.
 A portion of profits from Mark’s music recordings and book sales will also contribute to the fund. in Hong Kong, we are registered under section 88 of the Inland Revenue Ordinance (Cap.112) and donations are tax-deductible.
 From time to time, we will partner with other organizations who can offer tax benefits on a case by case basis.
 The Board of Management comprises 5 Councillors (including the Chairman) who meet annually and are consulted on proposals and fund solicitations.
+All positions are voluntary and unpaid.

 About the Novel